TheIoTLearningInitiative/CodeLabs/Hochob/documentation/ServerArchitectureNamingConventions.md

 The Mayan languages form a language family spoken in Mesoamerica and northern Central America.
 Mayan languages are spoken by at least 6 million Maya peoples, primarily in Guatemala, Mexico, Belize and Honduras.
 In 1996, Guatemala formally recognized 21 Mayan languages by name, and Mexico recognizes eight more within their territory.
 [Wikipedia](https://en.wikipedia.org/wiki/Mayan_languages)

-# Geography
+# Areas

-  - Southern Maya Highlands
+- Captain Maya Lands: The Captain
-  - Central Maya Lowlands
+- Southern Maya Highlands: The Show
-  - Northern Maya Lowlands
+- Robot Maya Lands: The Robot
-  - Media Maya Lands
+- Central Maya Lowlands: The Beginning
-  - Robot Maya Techlands
+- Northern Maya Lowlands: The Experience
-  - Console Maya Lands
+- Techie Maya Lands: The Techie
-  - Techie Maya Lands
+- Console Maya Lands: The Console
-  - Captain Maya Lands
+- Media Maya Lands: The Media

 # Yucatan Food